2024 Eskişehir stabbing

-On 12 August 2024, a mass stabbing attack took place outside of Tepebaşı Mosque in Eskişehir, Turkey.
-The suspect behind the attack has been identified as 18-year-old Arda Küçükyetim.
+On 12 August 2024, a mass stabbing attack took place outside Tepebaşı Mosque in Eskişehir, Turkey.
+The suspect behind the attack was identified as 18-year-old Arda Küçükyetim.
 The attack was livestreamed on Kick through a camera attached to the suspect's vest.

-Five people were stabbed and injured before Küçükyetim was detained by the police, one of these people was hospitalized in serious condition, but has since then recovered.
-Küçükyetim's trial is set to proceed in Eskişehir's 6th High Criminal Court.
-He was charged of five counts of attempted premeditated murder and creating public panic.
+Five people were stabbed and injured before Küçükyetim was detained by the police.
+One of the victims was hospitalized in a serious condition, but later recovered.
+Küçükyetim was tried in Eskişehir's 6th High Criminal Court.
+He was charged with five counts of attempted premeditated murder and creating public panic.

-In September 2025, he was sentenced to 75 years and 5 months' imprisonment.
+In September 2025, Küçükyetim was sentenced to 75 years and 5 months of imprisonment.
+He committed suicide in custody in June 2026.